-Students must attend school a full day in order to participate in after-school activities unless otherwise excused by the principal.
-Any student that arrives late to school (after 8:30 am) will not be allowed to participate in after-school activities.
+Students must attend school a full day in order to participate in after-school activities unless otherwise excused by the office.
+Any student that arrives late to school (10 minutes after his/her first class) will not be allowed to participate in after-school activities (this includes CEO and Early-Bird Classes).
 Likewise, students in work programs who miss school in the morning may not go to school-related jobs later in the day unless otherwise excused by the principal.